 UPDATE #6, February 20, 2017.
-Haitian assembly workers at the CODEVI factory in Ouanaminthe, near the Dominican border, are refusing to pay a 13 percent tax that the new Jovenel Moise administration’s DGI (Direction General des Impots, Internal Revenue Service) has slapped onto their salaries.
+Haitian assembly workers at the CODEVI factory in Ouanaminthe, near the Dominican border, refuse to pay a 13 percent tax that the new Jovenel Moise administration’s Direction General des Impots (Internal Revenue Service) has slapped onto their salaries.
 Thousands of the workers, who earn 60 cents/hour, marched on January 31 chanting, “down with 10 percent from our misery wages!
-We won’t obey the DGI!
-The struggle will continue!”
-These taxes are already in effect at the Clinton-inaugurated Caracol Industrial Park.
+We won’t pay the tax!
+The struggle continues!”
+This tax is already in effect at the Clinton-inaugurated Caracol Industrial Park.
 The director of the movement Worker’s Struggle, Yanick Etienne, says the workers would pay their taxes if they got services.
 In the Ouanaminthe area, there is no hospital and the roads become rivers of mud whenever it rains.

 UPDATE #5, May 24, 2016.
 A complicated and atrocious scale for Haiti’s minimum wage became effective on May 1, 2016, according to a decree published in the official government paper, Le Moniteur 171, No. 93, on May 23, 2016.
 This decree identifies five categories of workers, each with its own awful minimum wage: 35 cents/hour for house workers; 52 cents/hour for workers in segment C businesses; 57 cents/hour for workers in segment B businesses; 60 cents/hour for workers in export establishments (assembly work); and 68 cents/hour for workers in segment A businesses.
 The scandalous salaries are given in gourdes/day, to hide the fact that they are slave wages.
 Of course, these salaries can be ignored, as so many salary increases have been in the past.
 Alternatively, they can be reduced at any time by the U.S. Embassy in Haiti simply by raising the gourde/dollar exchange rate from today’s value of 62.